5afe/safe-core-protocol-specs/objective/README.md

         - App store (listing requirements)
         - Https
 - What is the `smart account ecosystem`?
-    - Contracts: Plugins, Hooks, Signature Verifiers, Function Handlers
+    - Contracts: Plugins, Hooks, Signature Validators, Function Handlers
     - Infrastructure: Indexers, Relayers, …
     - Interfaces: Web Interfaces, dApps, …

-This initial version of Safe{Core} Protocol has a strong focus on onchain components (accounts, integrations).
+This initial version of Safe{Core} Protocol has a strong focus on onchain components (accounts, modules).
 In the long run, the protocol should also cover offchain components (indexers, user interfaces).